BlackButterfli/group6_project/README.md

 You will now be welcomed in the main menu.

-Tip: Save the  commands from steps 1, 3 and 5.
+Tip: Save the  commands you entered from steps 1, 3 and 5.
 Next time, all you have to do is open terminal and do 1, 3, 5 to run the program.

 # USING THE PROGRAM (PIPELINE) #